 Land Acknowledgement

-We recognize that our work takes place on the traditional territories of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples and is home to many diverse First Nations, Inuit and Métis peoples from across Turtle Island.
-Please join me in respecting and honouring the traditional caretakers of this land.
+We recognize that our activities occur on the traditional territories of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples, and that this region continues to be home to many diverse First Nations, Inuit, and Métis peoples from across Turtle Island.

 – Yvonne Ng